openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 ![Diagram](/img/local_gw/LocalGW28.png)

 ## 4.5 Create Bind policies
-Now we need to specify which identity (in our case, **#hosts**) is going to host the service by setting up a bind service policy
+We need to specify which identity (in our case, **#hosts**) is going to host the service by setting up a bind service policy
 ```bash
 ziti edge create service-policy ssh-bind Bind --identity-roles "#hosts" --service-roles '#tun-hosted' --semantic 'AnyOf'
 ```
 ## 4.6 Create Dial policies
-Now we need to specify which identity (in this case, **#clients**) is going to intercept the service by setting up a dial service policy
+We also need to specify which identity (in this case, **#clients**) is going to intercept the service by setting up a dial service policy
 ```bash
 ziti edge create service-policy ssh-dial Dial --identity-roles "#clients" --service-roles '#tun-hosted' --semantic 'AnyOf'
 ```